-Bill Bergman, M.D. is a physician and educator in the fast-growing field of integrative and functional medicine with a particular interest in wellness community and population health.
+Bill Bergman, M.D. is a physician and educator in the leading-edge fields of integrative and preventive medicine.

 Raised in New York City, Dr. Bergman attended Westbury High School, graduating in 1962 with the American Legion Citizenship Award and the Bank of Westbury Outstanding Student Award.

-A Phi Beta Kappa, magna cum laude graduate of Amherst College in 1966, he went on to Columbia University, College of Physicians and Surgeons as a member of the International Fellows Program at the Columbia University School of International and Public Affairs and a Edward John Noble Foundation Fellowship recipient in 1968.
+He received his medical degree at Columbia University, College of Physicians and Surgeons in 1970.
+He was also a member of the International Fellows Program at the Columbia University School of International and Public Affairs as an Edward John Noble Foundation Fellowship recipient.

 Dr. Bergman completed his post-graduate training at Denver General Hospital in 1971, where he first began researching preventive healthcare and methods for reducing the risk of serious disease.

-In 1972, Dr. Bergman affiliated with the New York City Department of Health, serving as staff physician at Rikers Island Adolescent Remand Shelter and as chief physician at the Bronx House of Detention where he had first-hand experience with the impact of personal behavior on health and disease.
+In 1972, Dr. Bergman worked for the New York City Department of Health, serving as staff physician at Rikers Island Adolescent Remand Shelter and as chief physician at the Bronx House of Detention where he had first-hand experience with the impact of personal behavior on health and disease.

-After working as an Emergency Department physician in three hospitals in California and a period of research, study and private practice, he established one of the most innovative preventive and integrative family practice clinics in New York City, where he specialized in clinical nutrition, therapeutic lifestyle and stress management.
+Dr. Bergman established one of the most innovative preventive and integrative family practice clinics in New York City.
+For more than 20 years he specialized in natural medicine, clinical nutrition, therapeutic lifestyle and stress management.

-With his growing emphasis on stress management as a key to wellness and health promotion, Dr. Bergman has received 1-on-1 provider licensure by HeartMath, LLP.
+With his growing emphasis on stress management as a key to wellness and health promotion, Dr. Bergman has received 1-on-1 provider licensure and clinical practitioner certification by HeartMath, LLP.